9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

 9. Alien Swirling Saucers

-Just on personal preference, I’d probably rank this ride ahead of Aerosmith.
-However, I concede most people would think Aerosmith is the superior ride.
+Just on personal preference, I’d probably rank this ride ahead of Rock ‘n’ Roller Coster.
+However, I concede most people would think it is the less superior ride.

 This ride featuring the little green aliens from Toy Story is not much more than a carnival-style swirling scrambler-type ride.
 It’s an amuse-bouche to keep the kids entertained with a – hopefully – shorter queue than some of the other rides.